WillRodgers7/Code-Quiz/README.md

 #2 Select an Answer

-#4 pay attention to the timer
+#4 Pay attention to the timer

-#6 concole log the score
+#6 View your score

 #7 Enter your name for the high score